PubSec-Security-DevNet/firehasher/README.md

     -  *Note, this will expose the Firehasher MD5 URL on port 80, if you need to change the port change the -p line.
 Example to use port 8888: `-p 8888:80/tcp`*
 5. Go into your Cisco Secure Firewall Threat Intelligence Feed configuration and add the MD5 URL. `http://<hostname running docker container>/feed/<feedname>`

+Depending on the host OS and its settings you may see a performance warning in the docker logs regarding transparent hugepages being enabled when Docker starts redis.
+To solve this from the host that is hosting the Docker container run `echo madvise > /sys/kernel/mm/transparent_hugepage/enabled`.

 ## Author

 - Nick Ciesinski